 Almost every manufacturing industry has to deal with powders and granules at some stage during production.
 Depending on the nature of your powders, you will have different testing priorities.
-For example, companies that require the flow of powders through hoppers will be interested in their caking and consolidation behaviour, particularly after a period of storage.
-Exporters of panko breadcrumbs will need to know their fracture behaviour before and after frying to ensure consistent quality.
+For example, companies that require the flow of powders through hoppers will be interested in their caking and consolidation behavior, particularly after a period of storage.
+Exporters of panko breadcrumbs will need to know their fracture behavior before and after frying to ensure consistent quality.
 Protein powder manufacturers may be interested in agglomeration properties and mouthfeel.
-Cosmetics companies producing powder compacts such as eyeshadow and blusher will be motivated to find an optimum hardness – low enough for payoff on the brush, high enough to prevent damage during transit.
+Cosmetics companies producing powder compacts such as eyeshadow and blusher will be motivated to find an optimum hardness – low enough for a payoff on the brush, high enough to prevent damage during transit.

 Typical Texture Analyser Tests for Powder and Granule Products

 Many industries require the use of powder compaction during forming processes.
 Several parameters may be of interest when a powder is put under compression, and Stable Micro Systems offer several testing solutions.
 The simplest test method is the use of an Indexable Powder Compaction Rig, allowing low compaction force testing of multiple powder samples.